 - does not allow for moisture drainage around the IGU, leading to premature IGU failure

-It doesn’t work in the long term (and sometimes in the very short term, see Long House under projects).
+It doesn’t work in the long term.
 It is only an appropriate system were there is a very tight budget and the owners of the property are willing and capable of constantly maintaining the installation and are willing to live with some level of leakage.

 Some timber frame companies cut rebates out of the green oak frame.
 This does away with the internal bead and tidies up the installation on the inside of the building.
 It still relies upon silicon to keep the weather out around the glass and still leaves the frame exposed on the outside.
 If the structural frame is made from partially air dried stock this does help to reduce movement but will increase frame cost, though it will not help with water penetration through the frame itself.

 In response to the problems found with glazing, some very clever individuals came up with the concept of face applied glazing.
 On its most basic level the glass units are clamped to the outside of the frame using oak cover boards.
 This system incorporated a stepped IGU with the bottom edge of the glass projecting to help throw off the elements, as illustrated by one of our earliest projects.
 One of the great benefits of this approach is that all of the frame is visible from the inside, why pay a premium for a solid oak frame and then lose half of it in the glazing build up.
 This method is still being used by some and provides a reasonably reliable mid cost solution, though with limitations, this system still relies upon silicon to keep out the elements.